Ford Escape

-The Ford Escape is a compact crossover SUV manufactured and marketed by the Ford Motor Company since the 2001 model year.
-The first Ford SUV derived from a car platform, the Escape fell below the Ford Explorer in size; the Escape was sized between the Ford EcoSport and Ford Edge.
-The 2005 model year Ford Escape Hybrid was the first hybrid-electric vehicle from Ford, and the first hybrid produced as an SUV.
+The Ford Escape is a compact crossover SUV manufactured and marketed by the Ford Motor Company from the 2001 to the 2026 model years across four generations, as Ford's first SUV derived from a car platform.

+Introduced for model year 2005, the Escape's hybrid electric variant was both Ford's first hybrid-electric vehicle and the first hybrid SUV in the U.S. market by any manufacturer.
+The Escape was sized between the Ford EcoSport and Ford Edge.

-The first two generations of the Escape used the Ford CD2 platform (jointly developed with Mazda), leading to the release of the rebadged variants, the Mazda Tribute and Mercury Mariner; as with the Escape, both the Tribute and Mariner were marketed in North America (the Mariner was never marketed in Canada).
-In Europe, the Escape was initially branded as the Ford Maverick from 2001 to 2008 (replacing a Nissan-produced SUV).
+The first two generations used the Ford CD2 platform, jointly developed with Mazda, and was co-developed with two rebadged variants, the Mazda Tribute and Mercury Mariner.
+All three were marketed in North America, although the Mariner was not marketed in Canada.
+The Escape was marketed in Europe as the Ford Maverick for model years 2001- 2008.

-Under the mid-2000s "One Ford" globalization strategy, the third and fourth-generation designs of the Escape have been unified with the Ford Kuga, designed by Ford of Europe.
-Sharing a common body and chassis underpinnings (and several engines), the Escape and Kuga are manufactured in their home markets.
-As with previous generations, the fourth-generation Escape is offered with gasoline, hybrid, and plug-in hybrid options.
+Under the mid-2000s "One Ford" globalization strategy, the third and fourth-generation designs of the Escape were co-developed with the Ford Kuga, designed by Ford of Europe.
+Sharing a common body and chassis underpinnings (and several engines), the Escape and Kuga are manufactured in their respective home markets.
+As with previous generations, the fourth-generation Escape was offered with gasoline, hybrid, and plug-in hybrid options.
 Outside of North America, the Ford Escape is marketed in Australia, China, and Taiwan.

-In August 2025, it was announced that Ford will be discontinuing the Escape after the 2026 model year.
+In August 2025, it was announced that Ford would discontinue the Escape after model year 2026.